marinaserranomontes/annotation-widget/README.md

 4. Expand the Link Binary With Libraries section.
 5. Click the '+' sign to add a framework.
 6. Select 'Add Other...' from the popup and navigate to folder you unzipped in step 1.
+7. Click on 'OTAnnotations.framework' in the Project navigator window and ensure that your application is checked and set to 'required' under Target Membership in File inspector.

 Using the plugin
 ----------------